 See Publishing for more information about the publishing process in Experience Platform Launch.

-The AEM configuration consists of the following two major steps:
+The Experience Manager configuration consists of the following two major steps:

-In AEM author, click the Tools icon (hammer), then click Security > Adobe IMS Configurations.
+In Experience Manager author, click the Tools icon (hammer), then click Security > Adobe IMS Configurations.

 On the Adobe IMC Configuration page, near the upper-left corner, click Create.